owlCoder/task-management-system-software/README.md

 Short link: https://bit.ly/diagrams_oib

 ## Database Setup
 A Docker Compose MySQL instance is available to initialize the database automatically.
 The startup script will automatically create a `.env` file in the `database` folder if it doesn't exist, prompting you for the MySQL root password, user username, and user password.
-The database name is fixed to "users".
-The other environment variables (root password, user username, and user password) will be prompted for during script execution whereas other databases are added automatically.
+The default database name is fixed to "users_db" whereas the other other databases are added automatically with the startup scripts.

 To get started: